-The camp is perfectly situated on the Ngorongoro Crater Rim, a large, unbroken, non-flooded volcanic caldera formed three million years ago and now home to large populations of zebra and wildebeest, as well as lions and endangered black rhino.
-Surrounded by volcanic peaks, in a grove of acacia lahai trees swathed in feathery moss, the camp looks towards the sunrise over the Ngorongoro Crater and revels in stunning sunsets over the Serengeti Plains.
-The crater has often been called the eighth wonder of the world.
+Entamanu Ngorongoro is perfectly situated on the rim of the Ngorongoro Crater, which is a large, unbroken, non-flooded volcanic caldera that is now home to large populations of zebra and wildebeest, as well as lions and endangered black rhino.
+Surrounded by volcanic peaks and nestled within a grove of acacia trees swathed in feathery moss, the camp looks out towards the sunrise over the crater.

 Game drives into the crater are a requirement of any stay, and the camp is just a thirty-minute-drive from the descent gate.
 But Entamanu’s location in the northern highlands permits a wide and unique variety of other activities.
 Led by a local Maasai guide, guests can take walks along the rim of the crater and into the surrounding highlands.
 Bush walks are about slowing the pace down and soaking the beauty in the small, unnoticed flora and fauna missed from the vehicles, and guests will learn all about medicinal plants, Maasai beliefs, as well as track any local wildlife that has wondered close to camp.
 The camp is also fortunate to have exclusive access to some remote Maasai communities, allowing for exclusive and authentic cultural interactions.